Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 + Writing does not necessarily require ornate writing skills.

 ### 6.5 Interview with Dr. George Lundberg

++ Avoid list
+  + Submitting an article to journals poorly suited to the piece;
+  + Writing an article that is too long;
+  + Ignoring the instructions to authors;
+  + Drawing conclusions that go beyond the data.

++ Increase the authors' chances of getting published
+  + Be appropriately humble;
+  + Be willing to take chances;
+  + Be ambitious, yet also realistic;
+  + Find the right journal for your work;
+  + Follow the instructions for authors;
+  + Allow time for editing and collaboration.

++ Advice to young scientists
+  + Respect the process, but maintain your confidence;
+  +

 ### 6.6 Interview with Dr. Gary Friedman